-The draft recommendation has been prepared by CESR's standing committee (CESR-Fin) in the area of financial reporting chaired by M. Henrik Bjerre-Nielsen, Director General of the Danish Financial Supervisory Authority and more specifically by the Sub-Committee on Enforcement (SCE) chaired by M. Angelo Apponi, Chief Accountant at Commissione Nazionale per le Societa e la Borsa (CONSOB).
+The Standard No 2 has been prepared by CESR's standing committee (CESR-Fin) in the area of financial reporting and more specifically by the Sub-Committee on Enforcement (SCE) of CESR-Fin.
+CESR-Fin was chaired by M. Henrik Bjerre-Nielsen, Director General of the Danish Financial Supervisory Authority until November 2003 and is now chaired by M. John Tiner, Chief Executive Officer of the Financial Services Authority in the UK.
+The Sub-Committee on Enforcement (SCE) is chaired by M. Angelo Apponi, Chief Accountant at the Italian Commissione Nazionale per le Societa e la Borsa (CONSOB).